 Perturbations in the feedback-driven state

-We subsequently examined the model's response to perturbative excitatory inputs to each cell type and layer in the feedback-driven state, i.e. in a cortical column receiving feedback drive in layer 5 pyramidal cells (Fig. 1C).
-The corresponding response matrix31 and its comparison with the spontaneous case are depicted in Fig. 3 (A and B panels respectively), which shows that a majority of perturbations results in positive changes, indicated by the prevalence of red over green squares.
+We subsequently examined the model's response to perturbative excitatory inputs to each cell type and layer in the feedback-driven state, i.e. in a cortical column receiving feedback drive into 25% excitatory neurons and 5% PV cells in layer 5 (Fig. 1C).
+The corresponding response matrix31 and its comparison with the spontaneous case are depicted in Fig. 4 (A and B panels respectively), which shows that a majority of perturbations results in positive changes, indicated by the prevalence of red over green squares.
 This can be explained from the fact that it is easier to excite a network that is already inhibited, in this case by feedback to layer 5.
 Consequently, in the presence of feedback, perturbations from adjacent circuits (like neighbouring cortical columns) become effectively excitatory overall.
 This indicates that feedback input to cortical columns may serve as a control mechanism to modulate lateral interactions across V1 columns, as also suggested by experimental findings33,34.
+In Supplementary Fig. S6 we also provide the matrix with the exact percentage changes of firing rates caused by the perturbative inputs.

-We next performed an extensive perturbation analysis for 15 different scenarios, similarly to what was previously done for the feedforward case.
-In each scenario, we varied the strength of (non-perturbational) feedback input injected into excitatory neurons in layer 5.
-The input strength ranged from 0 to 80 pA.
+We next performed an extensive perturbation analysis for 14 different scenarios, similarly to what was previously done for the feedforward case.
+In each scenario, we varied the strength of (non-perturbational) feedback input injected into a subset of excitatory neurons (25%) and PV cells (5%) in layer 5.
+The input strength ranged from 0 to 400 pA.
 For each condition, we generated a perturbation matrix by giving input to one neuronal group at a time and observed the changes in the others.
 We then counted the number of marked changes (more than a 20% increase or decrease) in their firing rates upon the injection of perturbational input into any population.
-We observed that networks with stronger feedback input display fewer marked changes upon perturbations than networks with weak feedback input (Fig. 3C).
-In Supplementary Fig. S2, we also provide, among the marked changes, the percentage of positive changes (being roughly half of all of them) for each scenario.
+We observed that networks with stronger feedback input display fewer marked changes upon perturbations than networks with weak feedback input (Fig. 4C).
+In Supplementary Fig. S7, we also provide, among the marked changes, the percentage of positive changes (being roughly half of all of them) for each scenario.
 This result is similar to the one previously obtained by varying feedforward input strength.
 Probably the reason behind this is that when we have a strong feedback input which is governing the overall behaviour small perturbative inputs have irrelevant effect.